Pope in Thailand urges action against sex tourism | DW | 21.11.2019

 Catholics make up a small percentage of the Thai population — fewer than 400,000 among the country's 65 million people.
 Piyanut Phatpirom, a Thai Catholic, said Francis' visit would help strengthen her faith.
 "I intend to follow the teachings that the pope has given, for example kindness, mercy, loving others, having kindness, helping those in need," she said.

 In addition to holding talks with PM Prayuth and other Thai officials, Francis met Thailand's Supreme Patriarch of Buddhism, Somdej Phra Maha Muneewong, at the Wat Rachabophit temple in Bangkok's historic old quarter.
-The pope dutifully followed the custom to remove his shoes before entering the jeweled, intimate room.
+The pope dutifully followed local customs, and removed his shoes before entering the jeweled, intimate room.

 Francis met Thailand's Supreme Patriarch of Buddhism, Somdej Phra Maha Muneewong, at the Wat Rachabophit temple in Bangkok's historic old quarter

-The pope and the patriarch sat before a gold Buddha statue inside the ornate temple, built 150 years ago — the spiritual leader of Thailand's Buddhists barefoot and draped in orange robes as they spoke.
+The pope and the patriarch sat and spoke before a gold Buddha statue inside the ornate temple, built 150 years ago — the spiritual leader of Thailand's Buddhists barefoot and draped in orange robes.

 The meeting was "a sign of the importance and urgency of promoting friendship and inter-religious dialogue," Francis said in an earlier speech.

-Francis' visit was the second time a pope has called on the Thai Buddhist patriarch, after St. John Paul II in 1984.
+Francis' visit is the second time a pope has called on a Thai Buddhist patriarch, after St. John Paul II in 1984.

 On Friday, Francis will hold meeting with local Thai clergy and regional Catholic leaders as well as host a second Mass.